BII-Lab/Yeti-Project/doc/Yeti-DM-Sync-MZSK.md

 to 100).

 Each directory contains any number of `.key` files which is in the format that BIND 9 `dnssec-keygen` creates.
-Additionally, they contain `.rrsig` files which contain the RRSIG of the ZSK DNSKEY record by the KSK.

-The ZSK directories each contain a file called `zsk-iana-start-serial.txt`, which contains the serial in the SOA of the IANA root zone when to start using the contents of the directory.
+The ZSK directories each contain a file called `iana-start-serial.txt`, which contains the serial in the SOA of the IANA root zone when to start using the contents of the directory.

+## RRSIG subdirectories

+The RRSIG directory contains a number of subdirectories, created with a unique name based on the ISO 8601 date format, with a number at the end to allow for more than one per day if necessary (up to 100).
+Each directory contains a single `root.rrsig` file, which contains the RRSIG for the root DNSKEY RRSET.

+The RRSIG directories each contain a file called `iana-start-serial.txt`, which contains the serial in the SOA of the IANA root zone when to start using the contents of the directory.

+**NOTE:** The creation of the contents of the RRSIG directory is out of scope of this document, and will have to be populated manually for the MZSK experiment.

 Operations
 ==========